roc-lang/rfcs/0101-compiling-recursive-types.md

    by hand, if you were only optimizing for the runtime cost of a single value.
    For example, a Roc value `A {f: 1u8}` of type
    `[A { f : U8 }, B { g : U16 }]` is represented at runtime in a form
-   equivalent to the C struct
+   equal to the C struct

    ```c
    #include <stdint.h>